EE/ee-static-pages/README.md

 ## static page object

 A static page has 3 simple fields: `name`, `slug` and `content`.
 On top of that, it also has three SEO related fields (for details, see [ee-seo-mixin](https://github.com/EE/ee-seo-mixin/) package).
-The `content` field supports usage of CommonMark tags out of the box.
+The `content` field supports usage of [markdown](http://commonmark.org/) tags out of the box.
 If you need bigger guns you can switch on CKEditor support (see below).

 ## usage